captionpoint/captionpoint-plays/THE-ROOMMATE.md

 I've got it.
 ---
 ## SHARON:
 (Really doesn't want to keep carrying boxes.)
 Well if you're sure.
 ---
 ## ROBYN:
 Be right back.

 (She exits back out to the car.)
 (SHARON sits alone in her kitchen with all these new, weird vegetables.
 She takes a deep breath.
 Okay.
 It's okay.)
 ---
 ## SHARON:
+(Calling after ROBYN.)
+To d a y is my reading group!
-(Calling after ---
+---
 ## ROBYN:
-) Today is my reading group! ---
-## ROBYN:
 (Offstage.)
 What did you say?
 ---
 ## SHARON:
 Oh, I said: today is my reading group.
 If you want to come with me.

-(---
+(ROBYN returns.
+She's carrying a heavy box.)
+---
 ## ROBYN:
-returns.
-She's carrying a heavy box.) ---
-## ROBYN:
 Your "reading group"?
 ---
 ## SHARON:
 You know, a book club.
-Only Tanya calls it a reading group - (She jumps up to help ---
+Only Tanya calls it a reading group -
-## ROBYN:
-set the box on the table. ---
+(She jumps up to help ROBYN set the box on the table.
+ROBYN pulls away.)
-## ROBYN:
-pulls away.)
 ---
 ## ROBYN:
 I've got it!
 ---
 ## SHARON:
 - Tanya's the one who runs it, she says everything just a little bit wrong, it's because she's from Idaho and there wasn't any culture there, so she didn't get exposed to things until much later in life.

 (Beat.)
 Is that more vegetables?
 ---
 ## ROBYN: